ratisharma/SDS385/Exercises02/README.md

-# README.md for Exercises02
+# Exercises02

-CHANGESSSS
+In this exercise, I explore the method of stochastic gradient descent.